-In spring, the longer, light-filled days signal a circadian rhythm for cats to shed hair in preparation for the summer season ahead.
+In spring, the longer light filled days, signal a circadian rhythm for cats to shed hair, in preparation for the summer season ahead.

 Conversely, darker, less light-filled days as winter approaches mean shedding occurs to accommodate a new, thicker winter coat.